Courses and training

 Introduction to the theory of X-ray microanalysis through wavelength and energy dispersive spectrometry (WDS and EDS), ZAF matrix corrections, and scanning electron imaging with back-scattered electron (BSE), secondary electron (SE), elemental X-rays with WDS and EDS, and cathodoluminescence (CL); lab sessions will involve hands-on use of the JEOL JXA-8200 Superprobe.
 This four-session course is offered for undergraduate credit.
 However, persons interested in an in-depth discussion of quantitative X-ray analysis are invited to participate.
 Students will be required to complete lab exercises to obtain credit.

 Please note that selection is by departmental lottery.
 Do not pre-register on WebSIS.
-Please complete and submit the following form, or call Dr. Chatterjee at 617-253-1995.
+Please complete and submit the following form, e-mail Dr. Chatterjee at firstname.lastname@example.org, or call 617-253-1995.

-Textbook for reference: Scanning Electron Microscopy and X-ray Microanalysis: A Text for Biologists, Material Scientists, and Geologists, Goldstein et al., Plenum Press: New York.
+Textbook for reference (optional): Scanning Electron Microscopy and X-ray Microanalysis: A Text for Biologists, Material Scientists, and Geologists, Goldstein et al., Plenum Press: New York.

 Lab Demo: Electron Microprobe Analysis on JEOL JXA-8200 Superprobe